|Nutrition Facts (per serving)|

 Pound cake is the best candidate for a mold because of its close crumb.
 Scratch-made or purchased pound cake mixes both work fine.
 Extra batter can be used to make a little cake for the swieconka basket.

-- Heat oven to 375 F. Using a pastry brush, coat the interior surfaces of both halves of a seasoned lamb cake mold with solid vegetable shortening, making sure you get into all the crevices.
+Using a pastry brush, coat the interior surfaces of both halves of a seasoned lamb cake mold with solid vegetable shortening, making sure you get into all the crevices.

 Remove from the oven and let cool completely.
 Pour off any excess shortening.
 Reduce heat to 350 F.

-- Prepare pound cake mix according to box instructions.
-Place front half of mold on a baking sheet and fill with batter to the lip, 1/4 inch from the top.
+Place the front-half of the mold on a baking sheet and fill with batter to the lip, 1/4 inch from the top.

-- Place back half of the mold on top of the front.
 Place in oven and bake about 1 hour or until a skewer inserted into the vent holes of the lamb come out clean.

 Carefully remove the back end of the mold, inserting a knife between the mold edges if they are stuck together.

-- Allow cooling for an additional 5 minutes.
+Allow cooling for an additional 5 minutes.

 Place another rack on the lamb cake and carefully flip it over and remove the front half of the mold.
 Let lamb cake cool completely lying on its back.

-- Place a dab of cream cheese frosting on an oblong platter and set the lamb on top to secure it.
+Place a dab of cream cheese frosting on an oblong platter and set the lamb on top to secure it.

-- Wrap a narrow red ribbon around the lamb's neck.
+Wrap a narrow red ribbon around the lamb's neck.
 Use raisins for eyes and nose, cutting them in half if necessary to make them more proportional.